adamwoolhether/NetBox4CentOS8/README.md

 # NetBox4CentOS8

-This playbook will install Netbox on a clean CentOS 8 system.
+This playbook will bootstrap your Netbox install on a clean CentOS 8 system.

-The only work needed is to input a few values in `vars/config.yml`.
+Replace values in `vars/config.yml`, and set target ip in `inventory`.

+Assuming target host will serve as the Netbox controller, Ansible & Netbox Modules are installed in Play 7.

 Why make this?
 Official install documentation lacks proper procedure for CentOS 8.
 Having a playbook makes the entire setup process extremely quick and easy.

-You can easily make a few small adjustments for CentOS 7 if desired.

 ## How to

-#### 1. Fill in the `var/configTMPLATE.yml` & change file name to `config.yml`
+#### 1. Fill in the `vars/configTMPLATE.yml` & change file name to `config.yml`

 `auth` specifies the PostgreSQL username and password.